 As renewable energy projects get off the ground, Hines sees Tufts graduates playing a central role in their design.
 “Sustainability is one of the major focuses of the engineering school, and students are being prepared to work on the cutting edge of global issues,” he says.

 |Allen Waller, E74, and Christen Anton, E12, discuss the design of the New Bedford Marine Commerce Terminal.|

 While these five Jumbos will wrap up their work on the project by the end of the year, the impact may be felt for decades.

 The hope is that the terminal will create a significant new industry in New Bedford and surrounding communities.
 After suffering a decline like so many other port cities, New Bedford has been making a comeback in the past few years, and residents are excited about the additional boon anticipated by the opening of the terminal.
 “I live just across the river and it’s one of the biggest things going on in the area,” says McAllister.
 “People corner me at parties to pepper me with questions about how the project is coming along.
 It’s cool to be a part of that.”

 This article first appeared here on the Tufts Giving website

-Jumbo Engineer, Tufts' engineering magazine, features profiles of many other Tufts faculty members and students doing amazing research.
-Check out the full issue by clicking on the link above to learn about Ming Chow, Paul Lehrman, and Chris Rodgers' project to create music composition applications, Matthias Scheutz and the Human-Robot Interaction Lab, or Daniele Lantagne's work to make water treatment products more approachable and easier to use.
+JUMBO Engineer, Tufts' engineering magazine, features profiles of many other Tufts faculty members and students doing amazing research.
+Check out the full issue by clicking on the link above to learn about what's happening around campus.